 - The software generates feedback, corrections and suggestions etc at different points during the design process.

 Cons of using online logo makers:

 - Bad internet connection can mess up your entire project.

 - The templates can only be customized in a limited number of ways.

 - You have to work with what you have.

 Downloadable Offline Logo Design Software

 Design by: TKoenigs design agency

-Such as Jeta, because let’s face it, working through online softwares and platforms is not for everyone.
+Such as Jeta, because let’s face it, working through online software and platforms is not for everyone.
 A lot of problems can arise in the middle, the common one being a bad internet connection.
-So check out these free offline softwares for designing a logo.
+So check out these free offline software for designing a logo.